 In 1996, Curaçao was directly affected by pre-hurricane tropical storm Cesar.

-Since 1997, there has been no military conscription on Suffisant Naval Base, but a form of civil conscription has replaced it, compelling underprivileged young Antilleans to undertake professional training.
+Since 1997, there has been no military conscription in Curaçao; a form of civil conscription has replaced it for underprivileged youth.

-Until 1999, the USAF operated a small fleet of F-16 fighter aircraft from the Forward Operating Location.
+Until 1999, the USAF operated a small fleet of F-16 fighter aircraft from the Forward Operating Location at Curaçao International Airport.

-As of the year 2000, there were approximately 300 Jewish people living on the island of Curaçao.
+As of 2000, there were approximately 300 Jewish people living on the island.

-In April 2002, the Tax Information Exchange Agreement was signed in Washington, D.C. between the U.S. and the Kingdom of the Netherlands, including Curaçao.
+In April 2002, the Tax Information Exchange Agreement was signed in Washington, D.C. between the US and the Kingdom of the Netherlands includes Curaçao.

-On 28 November 2006, the island council rejected a clarification memorandum on the process, delaying the change to becoming a country within the Kingdom of the Netherlands.
+On 28 November 2006, the island council rejected a clarification memorandum, delaying Curaçao becoming a country within the Kingdom of the Netherlands.

-On 1 July 2007, Curaçao's planned transition to becoming a country within the Kingdom of the Netherlands was delayed due to rejection of a clarification memorandum by the island council.
-A new island council ratified the agreement on 9 July 2007.
+On 1 July 2007, Curaçao's planned transition to a country within the Kingdom of the Netherlands was delayed.

 In 2007, Curaçao was affected by Hurricane Felix.